TheoLaperrouse/TheoLaperrouse/README.md

   - Domain name management and hosting (OVH)
 - :technologist: I work with many different programming languages (Javascript, TypeScript, Python, Flutter, Python, PHP) and many others that you can see by browsing my repositories
 - :man_scientist: [I love discovering new tools and technologies, I make many small projects to try them out](https://github.com/TheoLaperrouse?tab=repositories)

-I have deployed a [Portfolio](https://theolaperrouse.thorigne-tt.net/) (developed using Astro) to reference and explain some of my various projects.
-[Repository](https://github.com/TheoLaperrouse/AstroPortfolio)

 ## Interesting projects :